Harrow Court fire: Fire

 In the early hours of 2 February 2005, a lit tealight candle melted through the television on which it was sitting.
 One of the two occupants, who were asleep at the time, woke up and attempted to put the fire out.
 The other occupant of the flat, Natalie Close, remained asleep and died in the bed.
 Two of the firefighters who attended from the nearby fire station were killed.

-A resident on the 15th floor, the floor above the origin of the fire told reporters that firefighters had told them to 'stay put' but then chose to escape:"A fireman told us to stay in the flat.
+A resident on the 15th floor, the floor above the origin of the fire, told reporters that firefighters had told them to "stay put" but they chose to escape: "A fireman told us to stay in the flat.
 We went back inside but no one came to us.
 We got out after an hour.
 It was sheer panic.
 It was smoky, we could not see anything, and the stairs were slippery.
 We are lucky to be alive."
 Seven people were treated in hospital with burns and smoke inhalation; one was in a critical condition.

 Both firefighters died after going in to tackle the blaze without water because the dry riser had been padlocked shut against vandals, and the smoke alarms were not working.

 Investigations

 An investigation into the fire found that there was no dry riser outlet on the 14th floor of the building as they were only located on alternate floors.
-The firefighters connected to the dry riser on the 13th floor, but then to fight the location of the fire, the hose had to pass through firedoors, which were then kept open.
-This led to the fire to have more oxygen due to the fact that compartmentation was not achieved.
+The firefighters connected to the dry riser on the 13th floor, but then to fight the location of the fire, the hose had to pass through fire doors, which were then kept open.
+This caused the fire to have more oxygen due to the fact that compartmentation was not achieved.
 The two firefighters died when they got tangled in cable trays which were attached to the ceiling with plastic hooks which melted.

 The melting of plastic hooks was also listed as the cause for the death of two other firefighters in the Shirley Towers fire in Southampton five years later.
 It was after these subsequent deaths that changes to Building Regulations was imposed, namely to BS 7671, which covers electrical installations in the UK, and apply to the use of fire resistant mechanical fixings to cables in escape routes fixed to walls and ceilings, which came into force in July 2015.
 The regulation was not a retrospective one, meaning that it will only be enforceable on all new builds and not refurbishments.